@import - Importing data

 C197 SLS AMG Mercedes

-Overriding analysed type information
+Overriding analyzed type information

 CSV data